CrumpLab/cognition/docs/textbook/C5_Associations.md

 2.  *Scrambled letters*: tyshe noact aer ead ta rrdth des etyv Twnasy

-*Was it harder to read the scramble letters?*
+*Was it harder to read the scrambled letters?*
 :::

 Let's relate Cattell's general findings to the associative claims that people have associations between concepts, they can learn new associations, and that some associations are stronger than others.
 The first two claims are consistent with reading ability in general, which involves learning connections between an arbitrary symbol system (e.g., alphabetic letters) and vocal outputs.
 Cattell's results are also consistent with the claim that some associations are stronger than others.
 For example, it appears that reading time does not just involve the time it takes to recognize and say a word or letter.
 If this was strictly the case, then people would take the same amount of time to read words and letter no matter if they occurred in sentences or words.
 Instead, people were faster to read words and letters when they appeared in familiar contexts, like sentences and words.
 This suggests that information from the surrounding context facilitates reading, possibly through some kind of association.